- Professional association

 The Department of Health recommends consulting with an Alexander Technique teacher who is CNHC registered.
 Please check the CNHC register if you want to find other registered Alexander Technique teachers in your area.
 The Department of Health has also issued similar advice to GPs and Chief Nursing Officers, i.e. they should recommend patients who are seeking complementary therapies / interventions that are covered by the CNHC to consult with those practitioners who are CNHC-registered.

-As well as being registered with the CNHC, I have been elected as a Profession-specific Board Member for Alexander Technique teaching, providing advice and input to the CNHC in matters relevant to the profession.
+As well as being registered with the CNHC, I served as a Profession-specific Board Member for Alexander Technique teaching from 2014 to 2017, providing advice and input to the CNHC in matters relevant to the profession.

 Disclosure and Barring Service check

-In line with membership of my professional association (STAT) I hold an Enhanced Disclosure and Barring Service (DBS) Check, including children and vulnerable adults (formerly known as a CRB check).
+In line with membership of my professional association (STAT) I hold an Enhanced Disclosure and Barring Service (DBS) Check, including children and vulnerable adults (DBS is the UK-wide equivalent of the Scottish Protecting Vulnerable Groups [PVG] scheme).

 Continuing professional development